Here's another Doo-Wop Oldies classic from 1957 titled Come Go With Me, made popular by The Del-Vikings vocal group.

 The Del-Vikings were originally signed to Fee Bee Records, the record company given credit for their recording of "Come Go With Me" released in 1956.

-Following the release of the song the group found itself in great demand and the song was re-distributed through DOT records and became a Top Ten on Billboard's pop chart in 1957.
+Following the release of the song the group found itself in great demand.
+It was necessary to re-distribute the song through DOT records to keep up with demand where it became a Top Ten on Billboard's pop chart in 1957.

 It sold over a million copies and was awarded a gold disc, however all the members with the exception of Johnson were under age 21 and were legally allowed out of their contracts.